Skip to content

 Off the National Network

 These limits apply to tractor-semitrailer combinations and are enforceable as hard caps.
-If your route includes non-NN road segments in these states, the overall combination length becomes a real permit trigger — not just a condition, but a limitation.
+If your route includes non-NN road segments in these states, the overall combination length becomes a real permit trigger not just a condition.

 The Trailer-Includes-Overhang Question